daattali/beautiful-jekyll/_posts/2018-02-04-good_design.md

 Again, a nice straightforward navigation bar with an explanation of Dormtrak with quantitative-based rankings of dorms.

 Consensus from students is that WSO is an example of good design.
+The experience is pleasurable because the site is very intuitive and easy to use.